mibradl/DevOps/README.md

 # Description:

-  In this chapter we learn the essentials about the Linux operating system and the tools that are required to administer the machine.
+  In this chapter we learn the essentials about the Linux operating system and the products that are required to administer the machine.
 We will demonstrate how to use some of the tools required to build and maintain a Linux system, utilizing the command line interface (CLI), as well as the various tools available to read and write files and configure the environment.
 This chapter introduces the concept of virtualization, used to host new systems on top of the OS of a physical machine, such as your laptop.
 This is known as a type 2 hypervisor.
 These are guests VMs who borrow